 Christmas is approaching and magic is in the air.
 You want to make sure this special holiday is enjoyed and appreciated by the whole family, but planning an itinerary is easier said than done.
 After all, balancing busy schedules with your budget and interests of the family is no easy task.
 But we want to help.
-That’s why we’ve made a list of our top picks for Christmas activities the whole family can enjoy.
-Get started below to plan the ultimate Holiday bucket list.
+That’s why we’ve made a list of our top picks for Christmas activities and fun holiday card ideas the whole family can enjoy.
+Get started below to plan the ultimate holiday bucket list.

 - Christmas Activities For Families